DementiaGaming/PyOS/README.md

-An operating system simulation written in python. tkinter canvas carries it
+An operating system simulation written in python.

 # Requirements
 Tkinterweb is required to run this project (its not even used idk why i put in in)